Nudging state-space models for Bayesian filtering under misspecified dynamics: Abstract

 \section{Abstract}

 {Nudging is a popular algorithmic strategy in numerical filtering to deal with the problem of inference in high-dimensional dynamical systems.
-We demonstrate in this paper that general nudging techniques can also tackle another crucial statistical problem in filtering, namely the misspecification of the transition model.
-Specifically, we rely on the formulation of nudging as a general operation increasing the likelihood and prove analytically that, when applied carefully, nudging techniques implicitly define state-space models (SSMs) that have higher marginal likelihoods for a given (fixed) sequence of observations.
-This provides a theoretical justification of nudging techniques as data-informed algorithmic modifications of SSMs to obtain robust models under misspecified dynamics.
-To demonstrate the use of nudging, we provide numerical experiments on linear Gaussian SSMs and a stochastic Lorenz 63 model with misspecified dynamics and show that nudging offers a robust filtering strategy for these cases.}
+We demonstrate in this paper that general nudging techniques can also tackle another crucial statistical problem in filtering, namely the misspecification of the transition kernel.
+Specifically, we rely on the formulation of nudging as a general operation increasing the likelihood and prove analytically that, when applied carefully, nudging techniques implicitly define state-space models that have higher marginal likelihoods for a given (fixed) sequence of observations.
+This provides a theoretical justification of nudging techniques as data-informed algorithmic modifications of state-space models to obtain robust models under misspecified dynamics.
+To demonstrate the use of nudging, we provide numerical experiments on linear Gaussian state-space models and a stochastic Lorenz 63 model with misspecified dynamics and show that nudging offers a robust filtering strategy for these cases.}

 \keywords{Bayesian filtering, nudging, Bayesian evidence, marginal likelihood, model mismatch, misspecified dynamics}